 Total Salary = Basic Pay + DA + HRA + TA

-The above-mentioned figures are basic salaries.
-You may also be entitled to HRA, DA and TA.
+As mentioned, apart from basic salary, you are also entitled to HRA, DA and TA.

 HRA would be 8-24% of Basic Salary.
 If you are getting official accommodation, HRA part won’t be credited to your salary.

 DA would start from 0% after 7th pay commission recommendation.
 This component would be linked to inflation.
 But remember that DA had touched 107% of Basic Salary of government officers in 2015 and in future, the DA part would be significant.
-DA is revised on half yearly basis (January and July every year) depending on the inflation index (CPI).
+DA is revised on a half-yearly basis (January and July every year) depending on the inflation index (CPI).

 You will also be given Travel Allowance (TA) to meet various expenses related to travel.